 Full-time: Course note: Apprenticeship

-24 x 1 week blocks over three years.
+24 x 1 week blocks over four years.

 Class Schedule: *

 Mon - AM and PM

 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Course Advisor

 Enquire now to find out if you are eligible for government funding and other forms of help paying for fees.
 The student tuition fees as published are correct at time of publication and subject to change given individual circumstances at enrolment.
 All enrolments excluding RPL/RCC and Higher Education incur an annual Amenities fee with a maximum cap of $250

 Assessment MethodsAssessment for this course is competency based.
 Competence is assessed using a variety of methods including observation, demonstration, written and oral questioning and projects.

 MaterialsWhat you will need to supply

 In addition to stationery such as notebooks and pens, you will be required to purchase specific texts and materials.
 Contact the department for further information.